charmoniumQ/PROBE/docs/benchmark_suite/README.md

 }{\includegraphics[width=0.5\textwidth]{prov-example.pdf}}
 \end{center}
 \caption{
-  An abridged list and graph of events that a hypothetical system-level provenance collector would collect from a Bash script that invokes Python to plot some data.
+  An abridged list and graph of events a hypothetical system-level provenance collector would collect from a Bash script that invokes Python to plot some data.
   This collector could infer the required files (including executables, dynamic libraries, scripts, script libraries (e.g., matplotlib), data) \emph{without} knowing anything about the program or programming language.
 }
 \label{fig:prov-example}
 \end{figure*}

-We defer to the cited works for details on versioning artifacts [@balakrishnanOPUSLightweightSystem2013] and cycles [@muniswamy-reddyProvenanceAwareStorageSystems2006].
+We defer to the cited papers for details on versioning artifacts [@balakrishnanOPUSLightweightSystem2013] and cycles [@muniswamy-reddyProvenanceAwareStorageSystems2006].
 Some collectors may also record calls to network resources, the current time, process IPC, and other interactions.

 <!--